Iran rules out broader U.S. talks as Trump hints at sending 2nd carrier

 Tehran said it was ready to defend itself, raising fears of a wider regional confrontation.

-Iran’s Foreign Minister, Abbas Aragchi, said on Sunday that there was “no other option but to negotiate” with the United States.
+Iranian Foreign Minister Abbas Aragchi said Sunday that there was “no other option but to negotiate” with the U.S.

 In another interview with Israel’s Channel 12 on Tuesday, Trump said the U.S. will have to do “something very tough” if a deal is not reached.

-Israel's leader, Netanyahu, is in Washington in a likely effort to try to convince Trump that any deal must focus not just on curbing Tehran’s nuclear potential but its ballistic missile program and support for regional proxy groups, such as Hamas and Hezbollah.
+Israel's leader, Netanyahu, is in Washington in what is likely to be an effort to try to convince Trump that any deal must focus not just on curbing Tehran’s nuclear potential but also on its ballistic missile program and support for regional proxy groups, such as Hamas and Hezbollah.

-Originally scheduled for later this month, Netanyahu’s visit was brought forward following a first round of U.S.-Iran talks that took place in Oman last week.
+Originally scheduled for later this month, Netanyahu’s visit was brought forward after a first round of U.S.-Iran talks in Oman last week.

 U.S. President Trump meets Israeli PM Netanyahu at the White House in Washington

-President Donald Trump and Israeli Prime Minister Benjamin Netanyahu at the White House in Sept.
-2025.Jonathan Ernst / Reuters
+President Donald Trump and Israeli Prime Minister Benjamin Netanyahu at the White House in September.Jonathan Ernst / Reuters

-Ali Shamkhani, an adviser to Iran’s Supreme Leader Ayatollah Ali Khamenei, said Wednesday that Iran’s missile capability was not negotiable, state-run news agency IRNA reported.
+Ali Shamkhani, an adviser to Iran’s supreme leader, Ayatollah Ali Khamenei, said Wednesday that Iran’s missile capability was not negotiable, the state-run news agency IRNA reported.

 ×